JoshuaASears/we_square/README.md

 4. Party's can itemize transactions between two people on the ledger, representing payment from one person to another.
 5. Finally, a full itemized list of transactions and summary may be shared with all parties on the ledger via the emails that were registered from step one.

-Note: Because the nature of expense tracking is transactional, and because people who share a ledger may wish to also see in full transparence if any items had been edited or deleted, We_Square? also logs such changes until the entire ledger is deleted by the user.
+Note: Because the nature of expense tracking is transactional, and because people who share a ledger may wish to also see in full transparency if any items had been edited or deleted, We_Square? also logs such changes until the entire ledger is deleted by the user.

 ## Development
 **We_Square?**  It is developed using Python and embedded SQLite queries with a model-view-control architecture.
+Models designed on Lucid.app.

 ### Python 3.11 Libraries:
   - datetime